Based on a draft-post from a year ago – February 5, 2020. (And yes, pretty much “avoidable.”)

 * * * *

-Re: The Israelite.
-Harry Golden grew up in the Jewish ghetto of New York City, but eventually moved to Charlotte, North Carolina.
-Thus the “Carolina Israelite.”
-I on the other hand am a “classic 68–year-old “WASP” – White Anglo-Saxon Protestant – living in north Georgia.
-Thus the “Georgia Wasp.”
-Anyway, in Charlotte Harry wrote and published the “Israelite” from the 1940s through the 1960s.
+Anyway, in North Carolina Harry wrote and published the “israelite” from the 1940s through the 1960s.
 He was a “cigar-smoking, bourbon-loving raconteur.”
 (He told good stories.)
 That also means if he was around today, the “Israelite would be done as a blog.”
-But what made him special was his positive outlook on life.
-He got older but didn’t turn sour, like many do today.
+But what made Harry special was his positive outlook on life.
+As he got older but didn’t turn sour, like many do today.
 He still got a kick out of life.
 For more on the blog-name connection, see “Wasp” and/or The blog.